-Dr. Simon Cunningham is the founder and director of Holy Ground.
-He has a PhD in theology from the University of Nottingham in the UK where he worked on the existential philosophy (phenomenology) of Michel Henry, with additional graduate work in biblical studies (Greek and Hebrew) at Africa International University in Nairobi.
+Simon Cunningham is founder and director of Holy Ground.
+He has a PhD in theology from the University of Nottingham in the United Kingdom, where he worked on the existential philosophy (phenomenology) of Michel Henry.
+He did additional graduate work in biblical studies (Greek and Hebrew) at Africa International University in Nairobi.
+He lives in Holland, Michigan with his wonderful wife and two feral boys.
 His full bio can be found at his academic homepage: SimonCunningham.net.

 Simon is passionate about promoting faithful Christian existential theology, namely theology that interacts with the tangible, immediate, and real elements of life (relationships, employment and finances, body health, etc).